In the past, enterprise digitalization and operational data analysis often relied on structured data: tables, databases, logs.

 However, most information in the real world actually exists in the form of natural language: business information flows, communication records, user reviews, product feedback, news...

 The first problem enterprises face when promoting digital transformation is how to structure historical unstructured data, but most companies lack this capability.
-When confronted with vast, diverse, and cross-system information records, the digitalization process often struggles to make progress.
+When confronted with vast, diverse, cross-system information records, the digitalization process often struggles to make progress.

 What's more complex is that the Chinese market is not a market defined by SaaS.
 Each enterprise has its own unique management methods, leading to diverse and difficult-to-unify data types.